Home computer: Technology

 The Soviet Electronika BK0010.01 home computer was based on the К1801ВМ1 (Soviet LSI-11-compatible CPU) and was, basically, a variation of PDP-11.

 Many home computers were superficially similar.
 Most had a keyboard integrated into the same case as the motherboard, or, more frequently, a mainboard.
-While the expandable home computers appeared from the very start (the Apple II offered as many as seven expansion slots) as the whole segment was generally aimed downmarket, few offers were priced or positioned high enough to allow for such expandability.
-Some systems have only one expansion port, often realized in the form of cumbersome "sidecar" systems, such as on the TI-99/4, or required finicky and unwieldy ribbon cables to connect the expansion modules.
+While the expandable home computers appeared from the very start (the Apple II offered as many as seven expansion slots), as the whole segment was generally aimed downmarket, few offers were priced or positioned high enough to allow for such expandability.
+Some systems had only one expansion port, often realized in the form of cumbersome sidecar systems, such as on the TI-99/4, or required finicky and unwieldy ribbon cables to connect the expansion modules.

 Sometimes they were equipped with a cheap membrane or chiclet keyboard in the early days, although full-travel keyboards quickly became universal due to overwhelming consumer preference.
 Most systems could use an RF modulator to display 20–40 column text output on a home television.
 Indeed, the use of a television set as a display almost defines the pre-PC home computer.
 Although dedicated composite or "green screen" computer displays were available for this market segment and offered a sharper display, a monitor was often a later purchase made only after users had bought a floppy disk drive, printer, modem, and the other pieces of a full system.
 The reason for this was that while those TV-monitors had difficulty displaying the clear and readable 80-column text that became the industry standard at the time, the only consumers who really needed that were the power users utilizing the machine for business purposes, while the average casual consumer would use the system for games only and was content with the lower resolution, for which a TV worked fine.
 An important exception was the Radio Shack TRS-80, the first mass-marketed computer for home use, which included its own 64-column display monitor and full-travel keyboard as standard features.

 This "peripherals sold separately" approach is another defining characteristic of the home computer era.
 A first-time computer buyer who brought a base C-64 system home and hooked it up to their TV would find they needed to buy a disk drive (the Commodore 1541 was the only fully-compatible model) or Datasette before they could make use of it as anything but a game machine or TV Typewriter.